 "Ao, Mr. Moriya's on duty.
 Don't distract him anymore from now on or Father would have to scold Mr. Moriya."

 "Because Mr. Moriya is supposed to be guarding the gate.
-And if he is to do that properly, he's not supposed to be distracted by anyone.
+If he is to do that properly, he's not supposed to be distracted by anyone.
 Do you understand?"

 I smiled as I saw my daughter nod obediently.